kjappelbaum/gptchem/docs/source/experiments.rst

 - ``hea_phase``: Classification of high-entropy alloys (HEA) into "single phase" and "multi phase" based on the dataset reported by [Pei]_.
 They reported an accuracy of 97% based on 10-fold cross-validation with the 1252 datapoints.
 They didn't report learnding curves.
 - ``hea_single_vs_multiphase``: Classification of high-entropy alloys (HEA) in "fcc", "bcc", "hcp" and "multi phase" based on the dataset reported by [Pei]_.

-To run the baselines, the following additional dependencies are needed:

-- ``tabpfn``.
-Follow the installation instructions of the `tabpfn repository <https://github.com/automl/TabPFN>`_.
-- ``molclr``.
-Follow the installation instructions of `our fork of the MolCLR repository <https://github.com/kjappelbaum/MolCLR>`_.

 4. Regression experiments